magenizr/Magenizr_ResetUiBookmarks/README.md

 php bin/magento module:enable Magenizr_ResetUiBookmarks --clear-static-content
 php bin/magento setup:upgrade
 ```

-## Features
-* A red button `Reset UI Bookmarks` is available on the `Account Settings` page for each admin user.

-## Usage
-Simply hit the red button `Reset UI Bookmarks` to clear your bookmarks and wait for the confirmation `Your UI bookmarks were cleared successfully.`.

 ## Support
 If you have any issues with this extension, open an issue on [GitHub](https://github.com/magenizr/Magenizr_ResetUiBookmarks/issues).